zama-ai/concrete-ml/docs/developer-guide/fhe-op-graphs.md

 # FHE Op-graph Design

-The [ONNX import](onnx_pipeline.md) section gave an overview of the conversion of a generic ONNX graph to a FHE compatible Concrete-ML op-graph.
+The [ONNX import](onnx_pipeline.md) section gave an overview of the conversion of a generic ONNX graph to a FHE-compatible Concrete-ML op-graph.
 This section describes the implementation of operations in the Concrete-ML op-graph and the way floating point can be used in some parts of the op-graphs through table lookup operations.

 ## Float vs. quantized operations

 Concrete, the underlying implementation of TFHE that powers Concrete-ML, enables two types of operations on integers:

-- **arithmetic operations**: the addition of two encrypted values and multiplication of encrypted values with clear scalars.
-These are used, for example, in dot-products, matrix multiplication (linear layers) and convolution.
+1. **arithmetic operations**: the addition of two encrypted values and multiplication of encrypted values with clear scalars.
+These are used, for example, in dot-products, matrix multiplication (linear layers), and convolution.
-- **table lookup operations (TLU)**: using an encrypted value as an index, return the value of a lookup table at that index.
+1. **table lookup operations (TLU)**: using an encrypted value as an index, return the value of a lookup table at that index.
 This is implemented using Programmable Bootstrapping.
-This operation is used to perform any non-linear computation such as activation functions, quantization and normalization.
+This operation is used to perform any non-linear computation such as activation functions, quantization, and normalization.

 Since machine learning models use floating point inputs and weights, they first need to be converted to integers using [quantization](../advanced-topics/quantization.md).